 Transfiguration of Jesus (alternate site is Mt.
 Hermon) (Matt.
 17:1–21; 2 Pet.
 1:16–18)

-Click to expand
+Click photos to expand

 .

-בית המקדש– "House" or "Dwelling Place"
+בית המקדש – "House" or "Dwelling Place"

 House of the Lord

-A house of the Lord in ancient times as well as today | After Romans destroyed the Second Temple in 70 AD, Jewish worship changed | Jews today worship at the Western Wall (their holiest site) which is the closest wall to where the temple stood
+Built in ancient times as well as today / After Romans destroyed the Second Temple in 70 AD, Jewish worship changed / Jews today worship at the Western Wall (their holiest site) which is the closest wall to where the temple stood / see also Temple Mount

 PRE-TEMPLE